Cameronsplaze/AWS-ContainerManager/README.md

 - Make sure they're locked down from each other too.
 - Switch lambda instances to use [aws powertools](https://docs.powertools.aws.dev/lambda/python/latest/).
 It maybe not installed by default, might have to poke at installing through requirements.txt or lambda layer (not sure which is faster yet).
+- SSH: Close port 22 on the EC2.
+Switch to [one of these](https://repost.aws/questions/QUnV4R9EoeSdW0GT3cKBUR7w/what-is-the-difference-between-ec2-instance-connect-and-session-manager-ssh-connections).
+They let you still ssh, but keep the port closed.
+Research which one is better for us.

 ## Phase 4, Get ready for Production!